eddLai/Exoskeleton-Control-Note/GCBME呈現.md

 Outline
 Introduction
 Gait
-muscle fatigue in the elderly
-Materials and Methods
+muscle fatigue in the elderly -> falls and injury Materials and Methods
 Results??
 Discussion